 Bobber vs. Cafe Racer Build

 You can’t make an omelet without breaking eggs, and neither can you make a custom ride without picking your base motorcycle.
-Pick a cruiser and you will be headed down bobber alley or pick a classic standard and we will bring you up to speed on how to build the coolest cafe racer in town!
+Pick a cruiser, and you will be headed down bobber alley or pick a classic standard, and I will bring you up to speed on how to build the coolest cafe racer in town!
 But before you can decide, here are some pros and cons of bobbers and café racers: